-- (xx) The geographical location of customers is based on the location at which the services were provided or goods delivered.
-Hong Kong is the location of principal place of business of the Company. - (xxi) Segment assets and segment liabilities are measured in the same way as in the financial statements.
+- (b) Segment results, assets and liabilities (continued) - (xxi) Segment assets and segment liabilities are measured in the same way as in the financial statements.
 Segment assets comprise fixed assets, right-of-use assets, leasehold land, telecommunications licences, brand names and other rights, goodwill, other non-current assets, liquid funds and other listed investments, cash and cash equivalents, other current assets and exclude assets classified as held for sale.
 Segment liabilities comprise trade payables and other current liabilities, lease liabilities and pension obligations and exclude liabilities directly associated with assets classified as held for sale.
-The geographical location of the specified non-current assets (other than financial instruments, deferred tax assets, post-employment benefit assets, and rights arising under insurance contracts) is based on the physical location of the asset, in the case of property, plant and equipment and other operating assets, the location of operation in which they are allocated, in the case of assets classified as held for sale, intangible assets and goodwill, and the location of operations, in the case of associated companies and interests in joint ventures.
-Geographical analysis of the Group's non-current assets (based on Post-HKFRS 16 basis) other than financial instruments, deferred tax assets, post-employment benefit assets, and rights arising under insurance
+The geographical location of the specified non-current assets (other than financial instruments, deferred tax assets, post-employment benefit assets, and rights arising under insurance contracts) is based on the physical location of the asset, in the case of property, plant and equipment and other operating assets, the location of operations, in the case of associated companies and interests in joint ventures.
+Geographical analysis of the Group's non-current assets (based on Post-HKFRS 16 basis) other than financial instruments, deferred tax assets, post-employment benefit assets, post-employment benefit assets, and rights arising under insurance contracts is as follows:

 2019 HK\$ million 2018 HK\$ million

 Hong Kong 75,997 73,511

+Mainland China 78,356 85,882

+Europe 563,367 463,580

+Canada ^(xdiv) 66,207 66,500

-Mainland China Europe Canada (xxiv) Asia, Australia and Others 78,356 563,367 66,207 174,976 85,882 463,580 66,500 163,042
+Asia, Australia and Others 174,976 163,042

 882,906 779,004

 958,903 852,515